-BIRTHDAY PARTY INVITATIONS
+BIRTHDAY PARTY INVITATION

 To ensure consistency among elementary schools and within each school building, birthday invitations can only be passed out in school if the student is inviting their entire class.
 If they would like only certain students to be invited to their party, then we ask the parents to distribute the invitations outside of school.
-The school will not provide any student information to assist in the distribution of invitations.

-BUS TRANSPORTATION CHANGE REQUEST
+BUS TRANSPORTATION